 When former Health Secretary Matt Hancock appointed Baroness Dido Harding head of the NHS Test & Trace programme, she gave £37 billion to pop-up private companies to create a Test & Trace system that never worked.
-As a parliamentary report showed in March 2021: ‘the unimaginable cost of Test & Trace failed to deliver the central promise of averting another lockdown.’
+As a parliamentary report showed: ‘the unimaginable cost of Test & Trace failed to deliver the central promise of averting another lockdown.’

 Of that £37 billion, £12 billion was handed over to Serco, a company headed by Rupert Soames, grandson of Winston Churchill.
 When the family decided to preserve the wartime prime minister’s papers in 1995, they didn’t donate the archive to the nation, they took £12.5 million from the Lottery Fund ‘good causes’ to pay for it.